Exemption from military service in Israel: Draft evasion

 Section 94 of the Security Service Law describes another method of draft evasion: defecting from the military on the day of recruitment.
 When a soldier fails to show up to be recruited he is defined by the military as a draft evader.
 After being defined as a draft evader, an arrest warrant is issued against him and thereafter the military police is responsible for locating and capturing him.
 After being caught by the military police, it would be decided whether the draft evader would go through disciplinary proceedings (which means that they would get a limited punishment and not a criminal record), or whether he or she would face a military court where the punishment is not limited and the criminal conviction is registered.

 Mental health exemptions

-The IDF is permitted to exempt Israeli Jews from conscription if they suffer from mental health issues.
+The IDF is permitted to exempt Israeli Jews from conscription if they have mental health issues.
 It has been reported that this exemption was "notoriously easy to obtain" compared to applying for conscientious objector status, allowing the IDF to accommodate draft evaders while maintaining plausible deniability for all involved.
 In response to this trend, in 2022 the IDF tightened its criteria for mental health-based draft exemptions.